Content

 Traveling Salesman Problem (TSP)

-, find a permutation of vertices s.t. the total cost is at most the budget b
+Given n vertices and all connected with a cost c, find a permutation of vertices s.t. the total cost is at most the budget b.

 - Search problem is polynomial-time checkable: